 ….Inshallah

-“Inshallah” is also a polite way to say “no” with a possibility to be “yes”; in this way you can prevent yourself from disappointment if things don’t work as planned (as it often happens in Morocco).
-Moreover, “Inshallah” for me means more like “going with the flow”, living a life without fixed rules, routine and arrangements; leaving a room for a change in plans, or simply surrendering to what we cannot control in life – life itself.
+“Inshallah” is also a polite way to say “no” with the possibility to be “yes”; in this way you can prevent yourself from disappointment if things don’t work as planned (as it often happens in Morocco).
+Moreover, “Inshallah” for me means more like “going with the flow”, living a life without fixed rules, routine and arrangements, leaving room for a change in plans, or simply surrendering to what we cannot control in life – life itself.
 With “Inshallah” I became less stressed, chill, and enjoying the present.

 Here is a funny video about “Inshallah”: